Milan hospital coronavirus squad battles the odds to save a life

 More than 5,400 people have died in the region, with the national total across Italy poised to top 9,000.

-The situation in Milan, Lombardy’s capital, has become particularly worrying.
-New infections jumped by more than 800 on Thursday to a total of almost 7,000.

-Only the neighboring provinces of Bergamo and Brescia have a higher number of cases.
+Only the neighbouring provinces of Bergamo and Brescia have a higher number of cases.

 “We did not expect a situation like this that would last for so long and be so dramatic,” Tresoldi said.